oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gzip/README.md

      ```
      nmake fpga_emu
      ```
-    > Note: for the Low Latency variant, use `nmake fpga_emu_ll`.
-Only supported on Stratix® 10 SX.
    * Generate the optimization report:
      ```
      nmake report
      ```
-    > Note: for the Low Latency variant, use `nmake report_ll`.
-Only supported on Stratix® 10 SX.
    * An FPGA hardware target is not provided on Windows*.

 *Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) do not yet support Windows*.
 Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.<br>